ksachdeva/rethinking-tensorflow-probability/README.md

 In majority of the chapters, the book has used quadratic approximation (quap) where as I have used HMC everywhere.
 I plan to change this as well by implementing Quadratic/Laplace approximation.

 ## Chapters

+If you prefer the readonly view of notebooks (html pages) then use this link - [https://ksachdeva.github.io/rethinking-tensorflow-probability/](https://ksachdeva.github.io/rethinking-tensorflow-probability/)

 If you want to run the notebooks locally -